owntech-foundation/Core/docs/spin_dataAPI.md

 ![data dispatch](images/data_dispatch.svg)

-Data dispatching is an internal mechanism of Data API, that transfers Data from the internal buffers controlled by the DMA to user-level buffers that can be retreived by the ``get***()`` functions.
-If dispatching is not done, the user will not be able to retrive values, and the ``get***()`` functions will return no value.
+Data dispatching is an internal mechanism of Data API that transfers data from the internal buffers controlled by the DMA to user-level buffers that can be retrieved by the ``get***()`` functions.
+If dispatching is not done, the user will not be able to retrieve values, and the ``get***()`` functions will return no value.

 The dispatch is done automatically and the in most cases, the user does not have to worry about it.
 However, in some cases, the user may want to know when this is done.